shivang-b/deploy-your-first-smart-contract-with-truffle/README.md

 3. Export a function that will deploy the smart contract.

-Give deployer as paramter and using the method of that parameter deploy the smart contract.
-This object act as an interface between developer and truffle.
+Give deployer as parameter and using the method of that parameter deploy the smart contract.
+This object acts as an interface between the developer and truffle.

 ## Deploy to Local Blockchain